 Reflexology is a practice that involves applying pressure to specific points in the hands, feet, and ears.
 It may help with a variety of health concerns, including:

-Reflexology may help a person living with psoriasis with pain management and potential comorbid conditions, such as depression.
-However, evidence for its effects on pain management is severely lacking.
+Reflexology may help a person living with psoriasis with pain management and potential co-occurring conditions, such as depression.
+However, evidence for its effects on pain management is lacking.

 In fact, few studies fully or convincingly support the use of reflexology for pain or similar symptoms associated with other health conditions, such as breast cancer.
-As a result, before broad claims about its effect on psoriasis can be made, more clinical research with large numbers of participants is needed.
+As a result, more clinical research with large numbers of participants is necessary before making broad claims about its effect on psoriasis.

 Proponents of reflexology state that by manipulating and applying pressure to certain points in the hands, feet, and ears, a person can provide therapeutic benefits to the corresponding areas of the body.

-Experts at the University of Minnesota offer several theories on how it works.
-They include:
+Experts at the University of Minnesota offer several theories on how it works:

 • It relaxes the central nervous system: This theory states that manipulating the hands, feet, and ears can send a signal through the nerves to the central nervous system, which can then reduce a person’s pain.